Q. How many units must I be enrolled in to participate in a sport ?

-Q. Can I be recruited by any California community
+Q. Can I be recruited by any California community college coach?

 A. No. Coaches may only recruit in their recruiting area.
 California is divided into community college districts.
 A district is the local community which the community college serves.
 A coach may recruit athletes from the college’s district and those districts that share a common boundary or are immediately next door.
 The recruiting area is the college’s district high schools and the contiguous districts’ high schools.

-Q. Can all California coaches meet with me and my family
+Q. Can all California coaches meet with me and my family in person?

 A. No. A coach cannot travel outside his or her recruiting area to meet with you, your family or team.
 If you do not live within the borders of the recruiting area and you wish to meet with a representative of the out-of-area college, then you must go to that area to meet with the coach in person.
 You are permitted to contact the coach by phone, mail or internet.

-Q. Can I receive an athletic scholarship at a California
+Q. Can I receive an athletic scholarship at a California community college?

 A. No. Scholarships and financial inducements for athletic participation are not permitted within the rules governing California community colleges.
 This includes but is not limited to: